-Canine monocytic ehrlichiosis is usually caused by the rickettsia Ehrlichia canis, although other types of Ehrlichia are sometimes involved.
+Canine ehrlichiosis is usually caused by the rickettsia Ehrlichia canis, although other types of Ehrlichia are sometimes involved.
 (Rickettsiae are a specialized type of bacteria that live only inside other cells.)
-Carried by ticks, the organism infects a certain type of white blood cell and causes fever and other signs.
+Carried by ticks, the organism infects a certain type of white blood cell (called monocytes) and causes fever and other signs.
 A related organism, Ehrlichia ewingi, targets other types of white blood cells called granulocytes and has been isolated from dogs and people in the southern, western, and midwestern United States.
 Anaplasma platys, another rickettsia, causes infectious cyclic thrombocytopenia in dogs.
 This infection leads to periodic losses of platelets, which causes problems with blood clotting.
+Anaplasma phagocytophilum causes anaplasmosis in humans and has been reported as a cause of illness in dogs.
+It is known to cause human illness in the United States, primarily in northeastern, upper midwestern, and western states.

 The Ehrlichia and Anaplasma rickettsiae are present in many parts of the world, including the United States.
 They are transmitted by ticks (including the brown dog tick, lone star tick, and black-legged tick) that become infected after feeding on infected animals.
-People, dogs, cats, and other domestic animals are accidental hosts of these disease-causing organisms.
+People, cats, and other domestic animals can occasionally become infected with these organisms, but dogs are the main host..

-Dogs infected with Anaplasma platys generally show minimal to no signs of infection, although the organism is present in the platelets.
+Dogs infected with Anaplasma platys generally show minimal to no signs of infection, although the organism is present in the platelets and causes periodic losses of platelets.
 Infection with other rickettsiae causes signs similar to short-term Ehrlichia canis infection, but the disease is usually more self-limiting.
 Fever and a lameness that shifts from one leg to another may be present.
 Longterm disease (such as that seen with Ehrlichia canis infection) is not typically seen in other ehrlichial infections.

-For treatment of all forms of infection caused by these organisms, your veterinarian will prescribe an antibiotic.
+Laboratory blood tests are performed to diagnose these infections.
+For treatment, your veterinarian will prescribe an antibiotic.
 The medication is usually given for a period of 10 to 21 days.
-Fever usually ends within 1 to 2 days after treatment begins.
+Fever usually ends within 1 to 2 days after treatment for short-term infections begins.
 In longterm cases, the blood abnormalities may persist for 3 to 6 months, although relief from signs often occurs much sooner.
 Some dogs may also need supportive care.
 If the dog has widespread or severe bleeding, then transfusion with blood platelets or whole blood may be prescribed.

 The most important preventive steps are those that control ticks, the most common source of the disease.
 Keeping your dog away from areas known to harbor ticks is a step you can take.
 Preventive medications that will keep your dog from being infested with ticks are also available from your veterinarian.
 Any ticks found on your dog should be promptly and properly removed to prevent the spread of disease.
 Remove any ticks by using fine-pointed tweezers to grasp the head of the tick (right where it enters the skin).
 Pull the tick straight off, making sure not to grasp or squeeze its body.
 If there are multiple ticks, it may be best to have your veterinarian remove them and examine your dog.